 - 1 Tbsp. finely diced fresh ginger

-- ¼ – 1/3 cup Sriracha or other hot sauce (it all depends on how hot you like it)
+- ¼ - ⅓ cup Sriracha or another hot sauce (it depends on how hot you like it)

 - 2 Tbsp. rice vinegar

-Your total cooking time depends on your rice, so you may want to start that first.
-The chickpeas will take about 10 -12 minutes and will need your attention, so prep everything before you start them.
+Timing tip: Your total cooking time depends on your rice, so you may want to start that first.
+The chickpeas will take about 5-10 minutes tops and will need your attention, so prep everything before you start them.

 - In a small bowl, mix the tahini and water until smooth.